 Adults and children who have a hernia repair are at risk for:

 - Nerve damage, numbness of skin, loss of blood supply to scrotum or testicles resulting in testicular atrophy (all infrequent).

-- Damage to the cord that carries sperm from the testicles to the penis (vas deferens), resulting in an inability to father children.
+- Damage to the cord that carries sperm from the testicles to the penis (vas deferens), which results in an inability to father children.

 - Damage to the femoral artery or vein.

 The following people need special preparation before surgery to reduce the risk of complications:

 - Those with a history of blood clots in large blood vessels (deep vein thrombosis)

 - Those taking anticoagulation medicines (such as warfarin or heparin)